dreamking60/d3-start-to-finish-leanpub/manuscript/13 PRACTICAL Add Modules.md

 ## Practical: Add update module

-In this practical you’ll create a new module that’ll contain the code for updating the visualization.
+In this practical you’ll create a new module that’ll contain the code for updating the visualisation.
 (Currently this is just the `update` function.)

 The steps are: